AY2526S1-CS2103T-F13-3/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, MacOS
 * **Organization**: Any business entity that contracts with athletes - teams, sponsors, agencies, brands, etc.
 * **Sports Agent**: A professional who represents athletes in contract negotiations and career management.
+* **User Interface**: The means by which users interact with the application, encompassing all interaction methods including graphical elements, text-based commands, and input mechanisms.

 --------------------------------------------------------------------------------------------------------------------